MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/guidelines-for-textselection.md

 ---
 author: Karl-Bridge-Microsoft
-Description: This topic describes the new Windows UI for selecting and manipulating text, images, and controls and provides user experience guidelines that should be considered when using these new selection and manipulation mechanisms in your Windows Store app.
+Description: This topic describes the new Windows UI for selecting and manipulating text, images, and controls and provides user experience guidelines that should be considered when using these new selection and manipulation mechanisms in your UWP app.
 title: Selecting text and images ms.assetid: d973ffd8-602e-47b5-ab0b-4b2a964ec53d
 label: Selecting text and images